lily983/multimaster_fkie/README.md

-## How to use it
+# How to use it
-This repo can be used to:

 ## Set and connect two/multiple ROS master in one host.
 The two ROS master can publish/subscribe ROS topics to/from each other.
-    * In this first console: (remeber to change the local host to your IP address)
+    In this first console: (remeber to change the local host to your IP address)

     ```
     cd catkin_ws
     source devel/setup.bash